 They will be graded on the following behaviors:

 Ability to adapt and overcome change

-All interested applicants will be contacted by Ryan Young to discuss program eligibility and cost.
+All interested applicants will be contacted by Sheri Young to discuss program eligibility and cost.
 Once eligibility is determined, an interview will be scheduled at the child's home to discuss child's needs and opportunities at PLS.
 The length of the program will vary for each individual and will depend on specific goals and desired outcomes.